Jeanette Lee: Outside competition

 As someone who has suffered from scoliosis, Lee is a strong supporter of those affected by the disease, and now serves as the national spokesperson for the Scoliosis Association.
 Lee appeared on Fox Sports Net's Sport Science, where she 12 balls in one trick shot, on March 30, 2008.
 Orange County Choppers built the Black Widow Bike in Lee's honor on the TV show American Chopper.

 Personal life

 Lee lives in Tampa, Florida, with her three daughters and foster-son.
 Lee has three additional adult children, two of whom are her step-daughters from her marriage to George Breedlove, a professional pool player nicknamed "the Flamethrower".
 Lee and Breedlove married in 1996, but have since separated.

 In February 2021, she announced that she had been diagnosed with stage IV ovarian cancer.
 In May 2022, it was reported that her chemotherapy treatments were "successful" A documentary about her life directed by Ursula Liang, Jeanette Lee Vs., premiered at the Doc NYC film festival on November 12, 2022.
 The film is part of the acclaimed ESPN series 30 for 30.
 The film had its television debut on December 13, 2022, on ESPN.
 The film was also shown at the 2024 Freep Film Festival as part of the Asian American Pacific Islander Film Series.
+Lee appeared as herself in the 2012 sports drama film 9-Ball, which focuses on professional nine-ball pool and features several real-life professional players, including Jennifer Barretta and Allison Fisher.